Surat Municipal Corporation: Services

-Urban planning and development

-Transportation

-The SMC operates bus services in the city under a public-private partnership.
+The SMC operates bus services in the city under a public–private partnership.

 Administration

 The Surat Municipal Corporation operates under the Provisions of Bombay Provincial Municipal Corporations Act, 1949, under the executive power of the municipal commissioner.

 The Surat Municipal Corporation ranked 7th out of 21 Cities for best administrative practices in India in 2014.
 It scored 3.5 on 10 compared to the national average of 3.3.
 It is the only city in India to disclose municipal budgets on a weekly basis.